wp-plugins/admin-bar-user-switching/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Extends the excellent User Switching plugin by John Blackbourn by adding a User Switching link to the admin bar.
+Requires the User Switching plugin to be active.

 == Description ==

-An admin bar “Switch to User” options is provided which on hover lists the users on the site which you can switch to.
+An admin bar “Switch to User” option is provided which on hover, lists the users on the site which you can switch to.
 Best for sites with less than 20 users!

 == Installation ==